unjs/scule/README.md

 **Remarks:**

-- If an upper case if followed by other upper case chars (like `FooBAR`), it is preserved
+- If an uppercase letter is followed by other uppercase letters (like `FooBAR`), they are preserved

 ### `camelCase`